overturetool/overturetool.github.io/_netmeetings/Net-Meeting-112.md

 #### VDM2C

-We plan to release a new version of VDM2C that uses Overture 2.5.4.
+We soon plan to release a new version of VDM2C that uses Overture 2.5.4.

 ##  Release Planning

-The Overture version 2.5.4 release candidate has been sent out.
-The release is due by November 11.
+Overture version 2.5.4 was released on November 10.
 [This release](https://github.com/overturetool/overture/issues?q=is%3Aissue+is%3Aclosed+milestone%3A%22+v2.5.4%22) contains several bug fixes and enhancements for the core features, and increased coverage of constructs that can be code-generated to Java.

 Next release is due by December 11, 2017.